vipul2802/o365hq.com/content/services/Free Office 365 Security Assessment.md

 ### IT Partner responsibilities

--   Office 365 data collection and analysis
+-   Microsoft 365 data collection and analysis
 -   Building of a security report

 ### Client responsibilities